martinthomson/escape-report/draft-thomson-escape-report.md

 they would not publish in that format.

-Publishers that do produce AMP said they see a non-trivial increase in traffic as a result of the privileged placement in Google Search.
+Publishers that do produce AMP said they see a non-trivial increase in traffic as a result of deploying AMP content.
 For example, Yahoo Japan reported a 60% increase in traffic as a result of deploying AMP on Yahoo Travel {{OTSU}}.
+There is no indication that this is due to better placement in Google Search results, from the inherent benefits of the AMP cache, or the use of the AMP format.

 Anecdotal evidence was offered by another large publisher that saw a 10% drop in traffic as a result of accidentally disabling AMP content.
 However,